dapr/docs/daprdocs/content/en/operations/monitoring/metrics/metrics-overview.md

 ## High cardinality metrics

 Depending on your use case, some metrics emitted by Dapr might contain values that have a high cardinality.
-This might cause large memory usage for the Dapr process/container and incur expensive egress costs in certain cloud environments.
+This might cause increased memory usage for the Dapr process/container and incur expensive egress costs in certain cloud environments.
 To mitigate this issue, you can set regular expressions for every metric exposed by the Dapr sidecar.
-For a list of all metrics, see [this link](https://github.com/dapr/dapr/blob/master/docs/development/dapr-metrics.md).
+[See a list of all Dapr metrics](https://github.com/dapr/dapr/blob/master/docs/development/dapr-metrics.md).

 The following example shows how to apply a regular expression for the label `method` in the metric `dapr_runtime_service_invocation_req_sent_total`: